oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: SUBSCR_CQ_QOS_QUERY

-   This constant can be used when creating a subscription and specifies that notifications should only be sent if the result set of the registered query changes.
-By default no false positive notifictions will be generated.
+   This constant is used to specify that notifications should be sent if the result set of the registered query changes.
+By default no false positive notifications will be generated.

    .. deprecated:: 5.3
       Use :data:`~cx_Oracle.SUBSCR_QOS_QUERY` instead.